rochars/byte-data/README.md

   - float64BE

 ## Floating-point numbers
-Floating-point numbers are based on the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard.
+Floating-point numbers are [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard.

 ## Signed integers
-Signed integers are two's-complement.
+Signed integers are two's complement.

 ## Contributing
 **byte-data** welcomes all contributions from anyone willing to work in good faith with other contributors and the community.
 No contribution is too small and all contributions are valued.